caxy/adminjs-upload/README.md

-# Upload Feature for AdminJS
+# Upload Feature for AdminJS with support for uploading arrays

 This is an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) feature which uploads files to resources.